-A personal guarantee is almost always required for a business credit card.
 Businesses start and fail every day in the U.S. and credit card issuers understandably don’t want to be stuck with the bill.
-For sole proprietorships and partnerships there is little to be done to avoid a personal guarantee.
-True, the business credit card may not show up on a cardholder’s own credit report but issuance is based on the applicant’s personal credit history and standing.
+For sole proprietorships and partnerships there is not much you can do to avoid a personal guarantee.
+True, as the business owner your business credit card may not show up on your own personal credit report, but the bank will likely look at your personal credit history as the applicant.

-Even when the business’s Federal Employer Identification Number (FEIN) is on the application, the card issuer will launch a credit check on the applicant.
-Social security numbers are tied to the FEIN and easily put to use by a bank to help make the decision to approve or deny the application.
+Even when the business’s Federal Employer Identification Number (FEIN) is on the application, the card issuer will usually launch a credit check on the applicant.
+Social security numbers are tied to the FEIN.
+A bank may use these to help make the decision to approve or deny the application.

 To get credit products that are not tied to a personal guarantee, two steps are critical: